Nolte: Democrat Mayor Dooms St. Louis with Pledge to Defund Police

 Even before this explosion in violence, the murder rate in St. Louis rivaled Latin America.

 The idea of sending someone out to a police call other than a trained police officer is pure delusion.
 What happens when things go sideways?
-What happens when on the call where studies show a police officer isn’t needed, it turns into something else, something dangerous and out of control?
+What happens when on the call (where studies show a police officer isn’t needed), it turns into something else, something dangerous and out of control?

 What makes police officers effective, outside of their training, is the authority they carry.
 They carry a badge, gun, uniform, and physical training.
 Everyone knows a police officer can handle himself.
 Regardless of the situation, this authority is a game changer, and if instead you send out a mealy-mouthed, soft-bellied social worker in glasses, no good can come from it.